panda3d/panda3d-docs/programming/shaders/shader-generator.rst

 Caching and the Shader Generator
 --------------------------------

-If two objects are rendered using the same RenderState (ie, the exact same attributes), then the shader is only generated once.
-But even a single change to the RenderState will cause the shader to be regenerated.
+If two objects are rendered using the same :class:`.RenderState` (ie, the exact same attributes), then the shader is only generated once.
+But certain changes to to the RenderState will the shader to be regenerated.
 This is not entirely cheap.
 Making changes to the RenderState of an object should be avoided when shader generation is enabled, because this necessitates regeneration of the shader.